bkleinen/bkleinen.github.io/studies/ic/index.md

 * You need to **document your IC in a written report**.
 Although there are no regulations regarding the report's form, it's generally a good idea to practice writing a paper or thesis with this report and thus do it in a similar form.

 * Grades will be done in each 2nd examination period.
-You need to **register for the exam and present your IC to me** (again, preferably during my
-  office  hours) and hand your report in to me at least two weeks before the end of the grading deadline.
+You need to **register for the exam and present your IC to me** (again, preferably during my office  hours) and hand in your report at least two weeks before the end of the grading deadline.

 {% include officehours.md %}